-- At the Welcome back to TurboTax message, click or tap Personal Info near the top (not the gray "Fix It Now" button).
+- At the Welcome back to TurboTax message, select My Info in the left-hand menu.

-- On the Personal info summary screen, click or tap Edit next to the dependent in question.
+- On the Personal info summary screen, select Edit next to the dependent in question.

-- Keep answering the questions until you get to the Your children and others you support screen, then click or tap Done.
+- Keep answering the questions until you get to the Your children and others you support screen, then select Done.

 - Note: If you're told that your dependent doesn't qualify, go back and make sure you've answered the questions correctly (especially the ones about living expenses).

-- Now click File in the upper-right area (on mobile devices, tap in the upper-left corner to open the side menu, then tap File).
+- Now select File in the left-hand menu (on mobile devices, select the menu icon in the upper-left corner, then select File).